NHN Provider Resource Library

 PROVIDER RESOURCES

-The Basics of Medical Risk Adjustment
+Medical Risk Adjustment Overview

 Coding Social Determinants of Health in Patients: Z code Pocket Guide